Planting, Watering, Fertilizing & Harvesting

 Light: Full Sun (6-8 hours)

 Fertilizer: Potatoes like a pH of 5.8 to 6.5.
 Feed every 6-8 weeks with E.B.
-Stone Organics Tomato & Vegetable Food
+Stone Organics Tomato & Vegetable Food.

 Plant: Plant in rock free, rich, loose soil.
 Add E.B.
 Stone Organics Cottonseed Meal, E.B.
 Stone Organics Bone Meal and E.B.
 Stone Organics Greensand at planting time to increase the acidity of the soil.
 This will also add nitrogen, potassium and phosphorus.
 Cut seed potatoes into 1-2″ chunks, each should have 2-3 eyes.
 Cure the cut pieces by laying them out on a table in a moderately lit room for 3-5 days until the sides become callused.
 Plant cut sides down in a 6″ hole or trench.
 “Hill” the potatoes by adding soil as they grow.
 When the plant reaches 8″ tall, bury the lower 4″ with soil.
 Continue this process as the potato stalk and leaves grow.
 Note: Do not let potatoes become exposed to light before they are ready to harvest.
 If this happens, they will turn green and become toxic.